Skip to main content

 HOC

-NEW YARD WASTE ORDINANCE: Yard waste must be placed in a brown biodegradable bag which may be obtained from the Department of Public Works.
+YARD WASTE ORDINANCE: Yard waste must be placed in a brown biodegradable bag which may be obtained from the Department of Public Works.
 Sweeping, raking, blowing or otherwise placing uncontainerized yard waste at the curb or along the street is prohibited.

 Brown recycling bags can be picked up at the Monroe Recycling Drop-Off Center Monday through Friday: 7:00 a.m. - 2:45 p.m.; Saturday: 8 - 11:30 a.m.

-GLASS/PLASTIC/ALUMINUM/TIN (Co-mingled) : Glass - Remove the lid from jar/bottle and place in the regular trash then rinse off the bottles/jars (e.g., juice, soda, beer and liquor bottles and mayonnaise and spaghetti sauce jars) and place in recycling bucket.
+GLASS/PLASTIC/ALUMINUM/TIN (Comingled) : Glass - Remove the lid from jar/bottle and place in the regular trash then rinse off the bottles/jars (e.g., juice, soda, beer and liquor bottles and mayonnaise and spaghetti sauce jars) and place in recycling bucket.

 Plastic - #1 PETE and #2 HDPE containers (e.g. milk and juice jugs, water bottles and laundry detergent, shampoo and soda bottles).
 Check bottom of the container to make sure the plastic is either #1 PETE or #2 HDPE.
-Remove and place caps in the trash and then rinse and crush containers for recycling.
+Remove and place caps in the trash and then rinse containers for recycling.

 MONROE'S RECYCLING DROP-OFF CENTER